vteams/open-source-billing/README.md

 #### 4.2 Production Environment

-You can also configure Apache, Nginx or any other web server to use application in production mode.
+You can also configure Apache, Nginx or any other web/application server of your choice to execute OSB in production mode.

 Contributing
 ------------

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b my-awesome-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin my-awesome-feature`)
 5. Create new Pull Request

 Contact Information
 -------------------

-Tomara Armstrong

-E-mail: <tomara@vteams.com>
+Teena Liberman
++1 (858) 586 7777

+E-mail: <teena@vteams.com> | <support@opensourcebilling.org> | <feedback@opensourcebilling.org>

 Homepage: <http://www.opensourcebilling.org/>